The reciprocating and rotary pumps are the most common and efficient types of pumps. They both use an inlet valve to change the direction of flow.

 The result is similar to that produced by a centrifugal pump, but in a reciprocating pump, pressure forces liquid.
 T flow through valves and pipes rather than centripetal force.

-The pump was powered by steam engines and enabled cities to bring drinking water from greater distances.
+The pump was powered by steam engines, enabling cities to bring water from greater distances.
 It was a key contributing factor to the population growth of urban areas.

-During the Industrial Revolution and opened up new possibilities for agriculture as well.
+The Industrial Revolution opened up new possibilities for agriculture as well.
 A reciprocating pump is a positive displacement pump.

 The first piston pumps were hand-operated and date back to the first century AD.
 They were developed in China during the Han Dynasty (206 BC–220 AD).